Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ![My picture](assets/images/register_page.jpg)

 Only the registered user can sign in the blog with username and password.
-You can find a small 'Remember Me' checkbox under the password which provide the possibility that the system will not forget the password of the user and next time do not have to type the password.
+You can find a small 'Remember Me' checkbox under the password which provide the possibility that the system will not forget the entry data and next time do not have to type these.

 ![My picture](assets/images/user_sign_in.jpg)